funded opportunities

 graduate students

-Prospective graduate students can be accepted through the Department of Biology (MS, PhD) and EEB graduate program (PhD).
+Prospective graduate students can be accepted into the School of Biological Sciences (MS, PhD) and EEB graduate program (PhD).
 Work in the lab mostly focuses on bats and birds, but students should be primarily driven by questions and an interest in integrating some combination of field, computational, and molecular approaches.
-Graduate students should be keen to establish independent lines of research and will have the opportunity to build skills in pathogen discovery, immunology, epidemiological modeling, machine learning, and meta-analysis.
-To get an idea of different research directions in our group, see several key publications in Ecology Letters, Journal of Animal Ecology, Molecular Ecology, Proceedings B, Lancet Microbe, and Frontiers in Virology.
+Graduate students should be keen to establish independent research and will have opportunity to build skills in pathogen discovery, immunology, epidemiological modeling, machine learning, and meta-analysis.
+To get an idea of research directions in our group, see some core publications in Journal of Animal Ecology, Proceedings B, Lancet Microbe, mSphere, Frontiers in Immunology, and Annals of the New York Academy of Sciences.

-The Department of Biology at the University of Oklahoma has strong expertise in biogeography, animal behavior, aeroecology, and phylogenomics, and several collaborative opportunities exist with the Sam Noble Oklahoma Museum of Natural History and Oklahoma Biological Survey.
-Students will have access to resources for molecular biology and genomics, stable isotope analyses, and supercomputing, alongside established field sites for bat and bird research in Oklahoma, Texas, and Belize.
-We also collaborate with researchers throughout North America, Central and South America, Europe, and Australia.
+The School of Biological Sciences at the University of Oklahoma has strong expertise in biogeography, microbiology, animal behavior, and aeroecology.
+Students will have access to infrastructure supporting molecular biology, proteomics, and supercomputing, alongside established field sites for bat and bird research in Oklahoma, Texas, Belize, and Panama.
+We also collaborate with teams across the Americas and Europe and in Kenya and Australia.

-The Department of Biology at the University of Oklahoma has strong expertise in biogeography, animal behavior, aeroecology, and phylogenomics, and several collaborative opportunities exist with the Sam Noble Oklahoma Museum of Natural History and Oklahoma Biological Survey.
-Students will have access to resources for molecular biology and genomics, stable isotope analyses, and supercomputing, alongside established field sites for bat and bird research in Oklahoma, Texas, and Belize.
-We also collaborate with researchers throughout North America, Central and South America, Europe, and Australia.
+The School of Biological Sciences at the University of Oklahoma has strong expertise in biogeography, microbiology, animal behavior, and aeroecology.
+Students will have access to infrastructure supporting molecular biology, proteomics, and supercomputing, alongside established field sites for bat and bird research in Oklahoma, Texas, Belize, and Panama.
+We also collaborate with teams across the Americas and Europe and in Kenya and Australia.

 postdoctoral researchers